opnsense/docs/source/manual/how-tos/cloud_backup.rst

 released in 2013.
 This API empowers third-party developers to easily write apps for Google Drive.

+Nextcloud is using WebDAV which works without a special library so data can be sent directly to the server without a special client library (for example, a file upload is just a HTTP PUT call).

 -------------
 Remote backup
 -------------
-In OPNsense\ :sup:`1` you can **backup** your configuration directly and automatically to **Google Drive**, using the new backup feature.
-Every backup will be encrypted with the same algorithm used in the manual backup so it's quite easy to restore to a new installed machine.
+In OPNsense\ :sup:`1` you can **backup** your configuration directly and automatically to **Google Drive** and **Nextcloud**, using the new backup feature.
+Every backup to **Google Drive** will be encrypted with the same algorithm used in the manual backup so it's quite easy to restore to a new installed machine.

 After set-up, the backup feature will do first store of the OPNsense config file and subsequently a daily new backup of changed config